nescirem/nescirem.github.io/source/_posts/time-domian-simulation-of-the-porous-media-is-playing-its-role.md

 title: Time-domian simulation of the sound propagation in porous medium is playing its role
 date: 2018-11-21 19:47:57
 tags: [porous media, time domain simulation]
-katex: true
 ---

-The porous medium is widely used as the sound-absorbing materials in the field of noise and vibration control due to their low weight, low price and effectiveness.
-This fact drives the development of acoustic performance prediction for a porous media.
-To accurately predict the acoustic performance of acoustic equipment or the noise in the open sound field, acoustic numerical simulation technology has emerged and developed rapidly, especially after the great step forwarding of the High Performance Computing & Simulation (HPCS).
+The porous medium is widely used as the sound-absorbing materials in the field of noise and vibration control due to their low weight, low price, and effectiveness.
+The fact drives the development of acoustic performance prediction for the porous medium.
+To accurately predict the acoustic performance of acoustic equipment or the noise in the open sound field, acoustic numerical simulation technology has emerged and developed rapidly in the past few decades, especially after the great step forwarding of the High-Performance Computing & Simulation (HPCS).

-Since the air density is always far little than the frame density of the porous medium in acoustic control, the frame of the porous medium can be seen as motionless.
-Such medium was called rigid skeleton porous medium.
+Since the fluid density is always smaller than the frame density in the porous medium, the frame of the porous medium can be seen as motionless (i.e., rigid skeleton porous medium).
 Special attention has been paid to the propagation of the monochromatic sound wave in the rigid skeleton porous medium.
 That is because the response of a porous media in the time domain can be described by an instantaneous response and a "susceptibility" kernel responsible for the memory effects.
 Various empirical and semi-phenomenological models were developed for the describing of the wave propagation in the porous medium.
 Tab.
 1 lists 14 impedance models and the parameters on which they depend.

 Tab.1 Impedance models and parameters (adapted from Ref.2).